chunkhemra92-lab/AI-KHEMRA-BRO/README.md

 ## Settings and Workflows

-The visible **AI Translate Controller** uses one ordered mobile panel: Account Profile and Plan, Log out, Target Language, API Keys Manager, Translation Style, Source/Workflow, Audio Sync Mode, Voice Mode status, AI Model, Clear Video, and Save & Apply.
+The visible **AI Translate Controller** offers two mobile layouts. **Style 1: Important** is a small quick panel with target-language selection, workflow selection, API-key status, Clear Video, and Save & Apply. **Style 2: Detailed** is a tall, compact vertical panel with the complete existing controller: Account Profile and Plan, Log out, target language, API Keys Manager, Translation Style, Source/Workflow, Audio Sync Mode, Voice Mode status, AI Model, Clear Video, and Save & Apply.
+Target languages use flag icons with Khmer display names: ភាសាខ្មែរ, ភាសាអង់គ្លេស, ភាសាចិន, ភាសាកូរ៉េ, and ភាសាវៀតណាម.
 It exposes only controls already supported by the app; the Gemini translation engine and automatic speaker tags remain active without adding a non-functional alternative.
-Its temporary close button does not change any saved preference; use **Open Controller** to show it again.
 The target language, Gemini model, and translation style remain private to the signed-in customer.

 | Workflow | Result |
 | --- | --- |